karannagupta/WordPress-Plugin-Boilerplate/README.md

 # Replace text for Your Name
 $ grep -rl "Your Name or Your Company" ./* | xargs sed -i "s/Your Name or Your Company/Your Name/g"
 ```
 Note that this will activate the source code of the Boilerplate, but because the Boilerplate has no real functionality there will be no menu items, meta boxes, or custom post types added.

-## History

-The original launch of this version of the boilerplate included the folder structure needed for using your plugin on WordPress.org.
-That folder structure has been moved to its own repo here: https://github.com/DevinVinson/Plugin-Directory-Boilerplate

 ### Plugin Structure